 Multi-purpose trails have been the trend in the past few years in Waterloo Region.
 The Region and the various cities and townships are to be commended for the development of these urban, multi-purpose trails.
 Obviously they are quite different from the footpath trails like the Bruce Trail, the Grand Valley Trail, the Avon Trail, the Walter Bean Grand River Trail, the River Trail at rare Charitable Research Reserve and the Health Valley Trail to name a few.
 The urban trails compliment my interest in exercise, wildlife and history.
 I have been following news coverage of the possible routes for the "side trail" or "link" that will connect the Iron Horse Trail (at Gage Street) to the future Waterloo Region Transit Hub near the intersection of King and Victoria Streets.
 As of 2020 (the Covid-19 year) I see that some of this "side trail" has been completed (Gage Street to Park Street).
 Apparently the overall design is referred to as Hybrid 2-3.
 It would appear that the other unfinished component of this Hybrid 2-3 (Park Street to King Street on the south side of the train tracks) will not be built too soon.
 The completion of this link to the Transit Hub should provide a quick access to the Spur Line Trail.

-Gage Ave to Park Street - Description
+Gage Ave to Park Street - Description of Transit Hub Link

 The asphalt-paved side trail (link) begins at approximately 43.447755, -80.513067 on the south side of Gage Ave on the Iron Horse Trail.
 Instead of proceeding along the Iron Horse Trail you pass over Schneider Creek (recently renamed Westmount Creek by the Region) to the north side of the creek and through Raddatz Park.
 You arrive at Waverley Road and proceed north east (sidewalk or future bike lane?), past St. John's Roman Catholic Church and across Strange Street using a newly constructed crossing.
 Being located at the Strange Street entrance to Cherry Park, you will notice a small parkette and shelter (flowers in season) as depicted in the image to the right.
-The trail passes through Cherry Park arriving at and crossing Park Street.
+The trail passes through Cherry Park arriving at and crossing Park Street at another crosswalk that has flashing lights.
 You would be at about 43.450720, -80.505810 on the sidewalk near Swanson's Home Hardware Building Centre.
 Refer to the red line on the Google Map below.

 Crossing King Street Safely